Edwardius/ed-eddy-edward-braindump/content/Robot Embodiment/World Modeling/State Estimation/Non-linear Non-Gaussian Estimation/Extended Kalman Filter.md

 	- A large portion of randomness in our world is Gaussian in nature (its a safe-enough approximation)
 	- **Note:** Passing our Gaussians through non-linear functions cause the output PDF to be non-Gaussian.

+You can draw connections better if you take a look at the [[Generalized Gaussian Filter]]
 # Linearization
 The way an EKF gets around this is by **linearizing the non-linear system**!
 This is done via a [[Taylor Series]] (only using a first-order approximation).